Building a PHP CLI tool using DDD and Event Sourcing. Part 1: the domainLast updated: 2022-12-04 :: Published: 2022-08-17 :: [ history ]

 An airdrop is when an individual receives an allocation of tokens.
 For example, tokens that are given as part of a marketing or advertising campaign.

-Airdropped tokens also follow the Section 104 pool rules – they go to a new pool if the investor didn't hold any yet or flow into the existing pool if she did.
+Airdropped tokens also follow the rules of share pooling – they go to a new Section 104 pool if the investor didn't hold any yet or flow into the existing pool if she did.
 Their cost basis is the market value of the asset at the time it was airdropped.

 Example Alice receives 100 MEOW tokens as part of a marketing campaign.
 She did not previously hold this asset so the tokens go to a new Section 104 pool.
 Alice looks up the market value of the MEOW token at the time of the transaction and notes that it was £1 per MEOW.